mollyexten/quote-generator/README.md

 ```

 ## Reflections
-I learned a lot of useful Sass features through this project, and I can't wait to apply it to my other work.
+I learned a lot of useful Sass features through this project, especially mixins (with arguments!) and for loops for setting keyframes.
+I can't wait to apply it to my other work.
 In the future, I plan to learn more about:
   1. How to best organize my Sass files
   2. The best way to use responsive units for media queries